charles-owen/pyttsnb/README.md

 # pyttsnb
-Python text to speech library that is non-blocking on a Mac
+Python text to speech library that is non-blocking.

+Currently only works on a Mac.